damdafayton/bookstore/README.md

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:
+> The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
+You will create an MVP version of it that allows you to:

-- Make simple calculations.
+- Display a list of books.
+- Add a book.
-- Read a random math-related quote.
+- Remove a selected book.
+- By building this application, you will learn how to use React and Redux.

 ## Built With